epogrebnyak/abacus/README.md

 This code is intended as an educational device that informs users about principles of accounting information systems (AIS).

-Here are the simplifications made for this code:
+Below are some simplifications made for this code:

-1. Account structure is flat, there are not subaccounts.
+1. Account structure is flat, there are no subaccounts.
    (This allows to represent ledger as a dictionary, while in a real system you will need a tree data structure).